seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **QUEEN**
 You know the peril.
-I’ll fetch a turn about the garden, pitying
+I'll fetch a turn about the garden, pitying
-The pangs of barr’d affections, though the king
+The pangs of barr'd affections, though the king
 Hath charged you should not speak together.

 *Exit*

 **IMOGEN**
-O Diss’mbling courtesy!
+O Diss'mbling courtesy!
 My dearest husband,
-I something fear my father’s wrath; you must be gone.
+I something fear my father's wrath; you must be gone.

 **POSTHUMUS LEONATUS**
 My queen! my mistress!
 O lady, weep no more, lest I give cause
 To be suspected of more tenderness
 Than doth become a man.
 I will remain
-The loyal’st husband that did e’er plight troth:
+The loyal'st husband that did e'er plight troth:
-My residence in Rome at one Philario’s,
+My residence in Rome at one Philario's,
 Who to my father was a friend, to me
 Known but by letter: thither write, my queen,
-And with mine eyes I’ll drink the words you send,
+And with mine eyes I'll drink the words you send,
 Though ink be made of gall.

 *Re-enter QUEEN*